AntoineBlaud/TheCodexRebirth/Readme.md

 ![Alt text](doc/imgs/backward.png)

-## Features
+## More Features

 - **Step Tracer**: The step tracer is a standalone tool that can be used to trace the execution of a program.
 It can be used to any program that can be debugged with IDA.
-The step tracer is able to trace the execution of a program and generate a trace file that can be imported into CodexRebirth.
-While, we can think that step tracing is to slow and not efficient, it has the advantage to be able to exit code loops, so even a very large program can be traced.
-When investigating on a trace, displaying the all the hits of a loop is not necessary, so the step tracer is a good compromise between performance and efficiency.
+The step tracer is able to trace the execution of a program and generate a trace file that can be imported into CodexRebirth. `While, we can think that step tracing is to slow and not efficient, it has the advantage to be able to !!
+EXIT CODE LOOPS !!, so even a very large program can be traced.` When investigating on a trace, displaying the all the hits of a loop is not necessary, so the step tracer is a good compromise between performance and efficiency.

 ![Alt text](doc/imgs/step_tracer.png)